fanduel-oss/refract/docs/usage/observing-react.md

 ### Observing events

-In your aperture, you can observe events by simply invoking `component.event`.
+In your aperture, you can observe events by simply invoking `component.FromEvent`.
 It takes two arguments (second one is optional):

-*   `eventName` _(string)_: an optional string, the name of the event which you wish to observe
+*   `eventName` _(string)_: the name of the event which you wish to observe
 *   `eventTransformer` _(function)_: an optional function to transform the value of each `eventName` event

 ```js